- Academic Affairs

-In the spring of 2016, a series public workshops were held for web content managers and experts from a range of schools and departments to discuss web accessibility practices.
+In the spring of 2016, a series of public workshops were held for web content managers and experts to discuss web accessibility practices.
 At these workshops, CPA shared our research into best practices for remediating accessibility issues, discussed how to maintain an accessible web presence, and addressed the questions and concerns of attendees.

 The CPA web team provides weekly office hours for web content managers and editors to receive one-on-one trainings and have their questions answered.

 Do you have a question for the CPA web team?

 If you edit or manage web content on umaryland.edu, you can sign up for office hours to consult with our developers and web content experts.
 If you work on a School's website, please contact that School's IT department.